Carly Usdin

 Carly Usdin (born 1982) is an American director, writer, and producer.
 Usdin is best known for directing the 2016 film Suicide Kale and co-creating the comic book series Heavy Vinyl with Nina Vakueva.
 In 2019, they received the Jury Prize for Best Director for the short film Misdirection at the Los Angeles Diversity Film Festival.

 Early life and education

 Usdin was raised in Monmouth County, New Jersey.
 They are Jewish.
-Usdin began to identify as a lesbian at age 16 and came out at age 20.
+Usdin began to identify as a lesbian at age 16 and came out at age 20, but later said that their identity is constantly in flux.
 They attended the University of Central Florida and received their bachelor's degree in film.

 Career

 Film

 Usdin's feature film directorial debut, Suicide Kale, was released in 2016.
 Written by and starring Brittani Nichols, it also starred Jasika Nicole, Brianna Baker, and Lindsay Hicks.
 Usdin received the Audience Award for Best First Dramatic Feature at 2016 Outfest.

 In 2017, they were the showrunner and director for a digital web series called Threads, which was distributed through Verizon's Go90 platform.
 The show was an anthology series that dramatized stories "inspired by real events."
 It was hosted by Milana Vayntrub and ran for 20 episodes.

 They were accepted into AFI’s Directing Workshop for Women's class of 2019 cohort, through which they wrote, produced, and directed the short film Misdirection starring Vico Ortiz.
 The film tells the story of Cam, a college freshman struggling with obsessive-compulsive disorder (OCD) and a crush on their straight college roommate, who becomes interested in close-up magic.
 Usdin drew on their personal experience with OCD to portray the protagonist's symptoms of counting.
 It was accepted as a 2019 Official Short Film Selection at the Bentonville Film Festival.

 In 2021 Usdin partnered with Reese Witherspoon's media company Hello Sunshine to produce a film sponsored by Bailey's and the social media site Bumble.
 The short film, First Date, starred Shalita Grant and Shannon Woodward.